Glowing Textured Text Effect in Adobe Photoshop

 Create a New document 1280 x 720, 72 dpi, and black background.

-Use the Type tool from the left hand tool bar or by typing T you can get the type tool.
+Use the Type Tool from the left-hand toolbar or by typing T you can get the type tool.
 The color picker set for white, size 400 pt, and the font Bebas Neue or any font you like.
 The larger the better to show off all the colors.
 Impact will work fine for this also.
 You can look for some fun fonts at DaFont for free.
 I used Bauhaus 93.

-Type any word or phrase you like, and select move tool to position font in the middle of your art board.
+Type any word or phrase you like, and select move tool to position font in the middle of your artboard.

-Right click on the Text layer and select Rasterize type.
+Right-click on the Text layer and select Rasterize Type.
 Duplicate the layer by pressing Control/Command+J twice.
 You now have three text layers.
 Rename the bottom one “glow,” rename the middle one “text” and rename the top one “Clouds.”
 This way you can keep from being confused.

 Step 4.
 Layer Style Window

 Double click onto the text layer to get the Layer Style dialog box.
 Choose Gradient Overlay.
 Click the gradient bar to edit the gradient.
-Choose black to white, but change color of the white to dark (deep blue) blue or any color of choice.
+Choose black to white, but change the color of the white to dark (deep blue) blue or any color of choice.

 Change black to a lighter blue.
 With this Layer Styles dialog box still open, choose Bevel and Emboss.
-Leave the default settings: Style is Inner Bevel, Thechnique is Smooth, Depth is 100%, Direction is Up, Size is 6 px, and Soften is 0, Angle is 120 degrees, Altitude is 30 degrees, Use Global Light is clicked.
+Leave the default settings: Style is Inner Bevel, Technique is Smooth, Depth is 100%, Direction is Up, Size is 6 px, and Soften is 0, Angle is 120 degrees, Altitude is 30 degrees, Use Global Light is clicked.
 Click okay.

 Can you think of any uses you would have for these special text effects?

-Make sure black and white is selected for your foreground and background color or press Control/Command D for default colors.
+Make sure black and white are selected for your foreground and background color or press Control/Command D for default colors.
 Choose the top “Clouds” layer.
 Go to Filter>Render>Clouds, and change the Blend Mode to Color Dodge.